 Here are some other awesome powdered options below if you feel like switching things up every now and then:

 While it’s true that G Fuel is a pretty popular energy drink, I think that REIZE is even better.

 REIZE is a great powdered energy drink that comes in a convenient 4g sachet.
 It has a sensible 50mg of caffeine, is completely sugar-free, and has just 11 calories per serve.

-REIZE also contains a smart blend of taurine, ginseng, and B-group vitamins to give you the perfect energy boost without the sugar crash afterward.
+REIZE also contains a smart blend of taurine, ginseng, and B-group vitamins to give you the perfect energy boost without the sugar crash afterwards.

 Best of all, you can get REIZE shipped straight to your door for only about $1 per drink, which is outstanding value for money.